ardevd/FuelPlanner/README.md

 Installation
 ====

-You can either grab xFuel for free or you can support development by buying it for a tiny fee from the Play Store.
+You can either grab xFuel for free here or you can support development by buying it for a tiny fee from the Play Store.
 By doing so you will also get automatic updates!

 Grab it from the Play Store (appreciated): https://play.google.com/store/apps/details?id=com.connectutb.xfuel